s4mpl/portfolio/assets/projects/survival-simulator.md

 <hr>

 This is one of my favorites.
-I always love a good application of bit manipulation, and what better way to use bits than to simulate a bunch of related bools and save memory?
+I always love a good application of bit manipulation, and what better way to use bits than to act as a bunch of related bools and save memory?
 For my weapon upgrade system, each `Weapon` has a class variable `int weaponUpgrades` that I could attribute each bit of (up to 32) to a modification of one of the weapon's stats.
 When updating the state of the weapon, I could perform checks such as
 ###### Pistol.cpp
 ```cpp
 Pistol::Pistol(...) {